 Coffee farmers and producer workers are among the lowest-paid people in the world.
 While Equator founder Helen Russell and Brooke McDonnell are co-owners of Finca Sophia, Equator sources coffee from all over the globe and doesn't own the large majority of farms that produce our coffee, so we have limited control over how much direct compensation workers receive.
 But through Fair Trade, we can provide workers with tangible benefits that improve their lives.

 We pay a premium for every Equator coffee that carries the Fair Trade Certified label.
 That extra money goes directly to the producers at the farm, and they decide how to spend it.
 This is not a top-down program.
 On many farms, a democratically elected committee of Fair Trade workers decides how the funds will be used.
 Workers have chosen to use the premiums to fund community projects, like health-care programs or improving farm equipment, or to purchase products they could not otherwise afford, like a laptop computer or take a cash bonus.
 Fair Trade does not stop there.
 The program also promotes worker health and safety and social and environmental compliance and encourages dialogue between workers and management.

 Through our partnership with Fair Trade USA, Equator has been roasting Fair Trade coffees since 1999.
-Today, we are proud to offer 11 Fair Trade Certified coffees.
+Today, we are proud to offer over a dozen Fair Trade Certified coffees.

 What More Can Be Done

 While three-fourths of millennials want Fair Trade products, not all coffee roasters are committed to Fair Trade.
-In partnership with Fair Trade USA and our producers, more than X Fair Trade Certified™ farms offer specialty-grade coffee.
-We encourage other roasters that source in those countries to join us in the Fair Trade movement.
+We encourage other roasters to join us in the Fair Trade movement.